gnchrv/figma-plugin-boilerplate/readme.md

 ```

 ## List of Scripts
-There are two sets of commands in `package.json`: one for working on the plugin logic and the other for building the UI.
-During the development process, run `plugin:dev` and `ui:dev` in parallel to track changes from both sides.
-To build the code, execute `plugin:build` followed by `ui:build`.
+There are two sets of commands in `package.json`: one covers the plugin logic and the other is for the UI development.
+Run `plugin:dev` and `ui:dev` in parallel to track changes from both sides.
+To build the production code, execute `plugin:build` followed by `ui:build`.

 ```json
 "scripts": {